 Lose yourself in the historic landscape once loved by Constable.
 Home to the Tollemarche family Helmingham Hall has its origins in the 15th century and is surrounded by a historic moat and 400 acres of parkland.
-The hall is listed at Grade I remains in private ownership but the gardens, situated in a Grade I registered park, are open to the public.
+The hall is listed at Grade I and remains in private ownership, but the gardens, situated in a Grade I registered park, are open to the public.

 Suffolk is home to many important medieval monastic ruins – none are more impressive than Leiston Abbey.
 The first site is located within the RSPB reserve at Minsmere and is a part of the renowned nature reserve.
-It was however here in 1182 that the first abbey in the area was founded.
+It was, however, here in 1182 that the first abbey in the area was founded.
 What remains at the site is an isolated chapel with unrivalled views over the Minsmere reserve, accessible from nearby footpaths and from the reserve centre.

-By contrast the second Lesiton Abbey site is one of the finest and most picturesque surviving ruined abbeys in Suffolk.
+By contrast, the second Lesiton Abbey site is one of the finest and most picturesque surviving ruined abbeys in Suffolk.
 The Abbey was moved to its present location in the late 12th century when the first site was flooded and the monks carted away and re-used much masonry from the original site.
 This has resulted in a charming and complex mixture of features and stonework.